 (2 lbs 9 oz).
 Basically, it's one of the lightest 30-35°F synthetic bags that are currently available.

 is also easily one of the most packable options (of its temperature rating) on the market today.
-Check out the chart below to see where this bag scored in Packed Size compared to it's competition.
+Check out the chart below to see where this bag scored in Packed Size compared to its competition.

-The Spark 35 packs down smaller than several down bags like the Nemo Salsa 35, Kelty Cosmic Down 20
+packs down smaller than several down bags like the Nemo Salsa 35, Kelty Cosmic Down 20

-and Marmot Hydrogen
+, and Marmot Phase 20

 comes with a very functional compression sack, in addition to the storage sack.
-The compression sack fits the bag very nicely and helps to minimize the amount of space that the Hyperlamina Spark 35 will take up in your pack.
+The compression sack fits the bag very nicely and helps to minimize the amount of space that this bag will take up in your pack.

 Comfort, Spaciousness, and Fit

 and was one of the more comfortable bags that we tested.
 While it offered fairly spacious dimensions, we never felt like the bag was too big; in the case of a bag being too big, cold spots have the potential to be created.
-We did not face this issue when using the Spark.
+We did not face this issue when using the Spark

 Most side and tummy sleepers could get their knee pretty high while sleeping in this bag.
 We found it to offer a high level of comfort among contenders we tested, especially for those who sleep in positions other than on their back.
 The Spark 35

-The Mountain Hardwear Hyperlamina Spark 35 (left) is on the wider side and its' dimensions are close, but weren't quite as big as The North Face Cats Meow (center) or Kelty Cosmic Down 20 (right).
+The Mountain Hardwear Hyperlamina Spark 35 (left) is on the wider side and its dimensions are close, but weren't quite as big as The North Face Cats Meow (center) or Kelty Cosmic Down 20 (right).

-The Mountain Hardwear Hyperlamina Spark 35 is a fairly versatile bag.
+This is a fairly versatile bag.
 It's spacious enough for car-camping, light enough for most backpacking trips, and its synthetic fill helps it excel in both wet and dry climates.
 The half-zipper offered plenty of ventilation; slightly to our surprise, we never felt it was a hindrance during our real-world testing.

 might be a bit more difficult to use as a blanket, as you can't open it all the way up.
 In temperatures that dip below 35°F, the Spark

 Features and Design

 doesn't have a lot of extra

-or Nemo Salsa 30
+and Nemo Salsa 30

-is super light weight and compressible, but is slightly less durable than other synthetic fabric; it will likely lose around 20% of its warmth when you hit the five year use mark.
+is super light weight and compressible, but is slightly less durable than other synthetic fabric; it will likely lose around 20% of its warmth when you hit the five-year use mark.